 care programs.
 The resource

-center would first help assess your level of need for services and make
+center would first help assess your level of need for services and

-sure that you are eligible.
+determine if you are eligible.
 The ADRC

 are eligible and choose to enroll in a long-term care program, the ADRC